eyalroz/cuda-kat/README.md

 You will note, that most similar phrases you could come up with about positions and sizes within the grid - already have implementations.
 For example: "I can get the number of full warps, but now I want the number of warps, period"; well, just replace `num_full_warps()` with `num_warps()` and it's there: `linear_grid::grid_info::block::num_warps()` is available.

-And as a final bonus - if you write a non-linear kernel, with blocks and grids having y and z dimensions other than 1 - you will only need to change your `namespace =` or `using` statements, to be able to write the same code and use 3-d implementations of these functions instead.
+And as a final bonus - if you write a non-linear kernel, with blocks and grids having y and z dimensions other than 1 - you will only need to change your `namespace =` or `using` statements, to be able to write the same code and use 3-D implementations of these functions instead.

-## <a name="feedback"> Bugs, suggestions, feedback
+## <a name="feedback"> Questions?
+Suggestions?
+Found a bug?

+* Have a question?
+There's a [FAQ](https://github.com/eyalroz/cuda-kat/wiki/FAQ) on the library's Wiki; please check it out first.
-* If you've found a bug; a function that's missing; or a poor design/wording choice I've made - please file an [issue](https://github.com/eyalroz/cuda-kat/issues/).
+* Found a bug?
+A function/feature that's missing?
+A poor choice of design or of wording?-Please file an [issue](https://github.com/eyalroz/cuda-kat/issues/).
+* Have a question that's _not_ in the FAQ?
+If you believe it's generally relevant, also [file an issue](https://github.com/eyalroz/cuda-kat/issues/), and clearly state that it's a question.
-* If you want to suggest significant additional functionality, which you believe would be of general interest - either file an [issue](https://github.com/eyalroz/cuda-kat/issues/) or [write me](mailto:euyalroz@technion.ac.il) about it.
+* Want to suggest significant additional functionality, which you believe would be of general interest?
+Either file an [issue](https://github.com/eyalroz/cuda-kat/issues/) or [write me](mailto:euyalroz@technion.ac.il) about it.
 * Pull Requests [are welcome](https://github.com/eyalroz/cuda-kat/pulls), but it's better to work things out by talking to me before you invest a lot of work in preparing a PR.